[This post has since been updated as at 14 January 2020 to take into account the current law under the Companies Act 2016.]

 Thirdly, winding up allows for an independent and appropriately qualified person (i.e. the liquidator) to investigate the affairs of the company.
 Was there any mismanagement?
 Was there any wrongful depletion of assets of the company that led to the winding up?

-In Malaysia, our winding up laws are contained in our Companies Act 1965 (and with some minor cross-referencing to the Bankruptcy Act).
+In Malaysia, our winding up laws were originally contained in our Companies Act 1965 (and with some minor cross-referencing to the Bankruptcy Act 1967).
 In turn, the Companies Act 1965 was based on the English Companies Act 1948 and the Companies Act 1961 of the Australian state of Victoria.
 Hence, the very persuasive value that we can draw on English and Australian company law cases.

 With this framework in mind, I set out the ways in which one can initiate the winding up of a company.